 RULES AND CLOTHING: All USATT rules and the USATT dress code apply (see www.usatt.org/rules).
 One side of your racket must be bright red and the other must be black.
 No white shirts.
 No black-soled shoes.

-HOW TO ENTER: The deadline is November 29th.
+HOW TO ENTER: The deadline is May 1th.
 Entries postmarked after that deadline will incur a $5 late fee.
 To enter, mail entry form and entry fees to Jessie Zhang, 3 Ames Street G403, 02142 or email email@example.com.
 If entering by email, please provide all information requested on the entry form.
-Note that sending email only is not considered as meeting the deadline (payments must be postmarked by November 29th).
-For payment, we accept cash, checks, or money orders.
+Note that sending email only is not considered as meeting the deadline (payments must be received by May 1th).
+For payment, we accept cash, checks, money orders, or paypal.
 Make checks payable to “MIT Table Tennis Club”.

 DIRECTIONS: From Boston (off of Massachusetts Ave.), take Mass.
 Ave. towards Cambridge.
 Go over the Mass.
 Ave. bridge and continue straight on Mass.
 Ave.
 120 Mass.
 Ave. is on your left side, just before Vassar St. To reach the DuPont gym, you must enter through the Johnson Athletics center (http://whereis.mit.edu/?mapterms=W34).
 Tell the desk worker that you are here for the table tennis tournament, and ask for directions to the DuPont gym, which is connected to the Johnson Athletics center.
 From Harvard/Porter Sq.
 Area, take Mass.
 Ave. towards Boston.
 Continue straight on Mass.
 Ave.
 120 Mass.
 Ave. is on your right side, just after Vassar St. From here, follow the “From Boston” directions to get into the building.